Ecohydraulics/Exercise-SedimentTransport/README.md

 | 9  | 1893.37   | HQ100    | 25       | 0.297767546 | 31.25225316 |
 | ...| ...   | ...   | ...        | ...           | ...           |

-The logfile should look similar like this:
+The logfile should look similar to this:

 ```text
 [20XX-XX-XX 14:08:22,900] PROCESSING PROFILE 1970.1 FOR SCENARIO Q mean